What Should Communication Boundaries Look Like with Your Ex?

 I get it, and I realize that guys and gals would like to be able to share more, hug more, tell the opposite sex more about their inner issues, struggles, etc. But if you engage in this, you are traveling along boundaries that are designed for someone you are dating and will eventually marry.
 In other words, if you are going down this path with a guy-friend, instead of someone you’re dating, then someone will eventually get hurt if the feelings are not mutual.
 And if the feelings are mutual, then you certainly don’t want to be involved with someone who continues to date someone other than you.

-Clearly this is going beyond a friendship type situation.
-I still hear in your voice some hurt, jealously and confusion.
+Clearly, this is going beyond a friendship type situation.
+I still hear in your voice some hurt, jealousy, and confusion.
 Why didn’t he marry you?
 You have his child too?
 Why weren’t you good enough?
 What does she have?

 While you have not shared anything about your faith, or your relationship with God, this would be my first word of guidance.
 You don’t know for sure he is going to marry her, and to be honest you shouldn’t care.
 He has gotten another woman pregnant, outside of marriage.
 That should be a huge red flag to you that he hasn’t grown and = isn’t the right man for you.
 And while the new communication is flattering, it may have brought back some old feelings and desires of your heart.
 But remember, he hasn’t been truthful with you about his current situation.
 Continuing this communication will only lead to more heartache.